ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

             mbed_lib.json
 ```

-The kvstore configuration file structure includes six configuration files.
-The topmost configuration file is used to set up the full configuration of the storage by defining a single parameter (storage_type) to one of the predefined configurations.
-The configuration files in the subfolders are used to implement the above top level configurations.
+The KVStore configuration file structure includes six configuration files.
+You can use the topmost configuration file to set up the full configuration of the storage by defining a single parameter (`storage_type`) to one of the predefined configurations.
+You can use the configuration files in the subfoldersto implement the above top level configurations.

-The configuration files can be found under `conf/<configuration name>`.
+You can find the configuration files under `conf/<configuration name>`:

-* conf/tdb_internal - storage type TDB_INTERNAL configuration is intended to be used when all data will be stored in internal memory only.
+- `conf/tdb_internal` - storage type TDB_INTERNAL configuration is intended to be used when all data will be stored in internal memory only.
 No need for additional security features.
 A single TDBStore object will be allocated in internal flash.
-* conf/tdb_external - storage type TDB_EXTERNAL configuration is providing full security and intended to be used when data is stored in external flash.
+- `conf/tdb_external` - storage type TDB_EXTERNAL configuration is providing full security and intended to be used when data is stored in external flash.
 It allocates: SecureStore, TDBStore in external flash and TDBStore in internal flash (for rollback protection - RBP)
-* conf/tdb_external_no_rbp - storage type TDB_EXTERNAL_NO_RBP configuration allows security but without rollback protection.
+- `conf/tdb_external_no_rbp` - storage type TDB_EXTERNAL_NO_RBP configuration allows security but without rollback protection.
 Similar to tdb_external but without the TDBStore in internal memory.
-* conf/filesystem - This configuration will allocate: SecureStore, FileSystemStore, filesystem, TDBStore in internal memory and the required block devices.
+- `conf/filesystem` - This configuration will allocate: SecureStore, FileSystemStore, filesystem, TDBStore in internal memory and the required block devices.
 The allocated file system will be selected according to the COMPONENT set in targets.json, (FATFS for SD card and LITTLEFS for SPIF), however, this can be set differently by overiding the respective parameter.
 Use this configuration if you need the file system with POSIX API in addition to the set/get API.
-* conf/filesystem_no_rbp - storage type FILESYSTEM_NO_RBP configuration allows security like FILESYSTEM configuration but without rollback protection.
+- `conf/filesystem_no_rbp` - storage type FILESYSTEM_NO_RBP configuration allows security like FILESYSTEM configuration but without rollback protection.

 A stand alone block device will be allocated for each component in internal and external memory and SD cards as required for the configurations.
 In any case, the full size of the memory allocated for each block device will be used by the respective component.

-### Configuration parameters
+#### Configuration parameters

-The following is a list of all storage parameters available and their description.
+The following is a list of all storage parameters available and their description:

-* storage_type - Used to select one of the pre-defined configurations.
+- `storage_type` - Used to select one of the predefined configurations.
-    * TDB_INTERNAL
+   - `TDB_INTERNAL`.
-    * TDB_EXTERNAL
+   - `TDB_EXTERNAL`.
-    * TDB_EXTERNAL_NO_RBP
+   - `TDB_EXTERNAL_NO_RBP`.
-    * FILESYSTEM
+   - `FILESYSTEM`.
-    * FILESYSTEM_NO_RBP
+   - `FILESYSTEM_NO_RBP`.
-* default_kv - This is a string representing the path for the default kvstore instantiation.
+- `default_kv` - This is a string representing the path for the default kvstore instantiation.
 Applications can pass an empty path (only the key name) or pass the generated name for this parameter (MBED_CONF_STORAGE_DEFAULT_KV) as the path to use this configuration.
-* internal_size - The size in bytes for the internal FlashIAP block device.
+- `internal_size` - The size in bytes for the internal FlashIAP block device.
 This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
 If not defined the block device will try to get the maximum size available.
-* internal_base_address - The address where the internal FlashIAP blockDevice starts.
+- `internal_base_address` - The address where the internal FlashIAP blockDevice starts.
 This helps to prevent collisions with other needs like firmware updates.
 If not defined the start address will be set to the first sector after the application code ends in TDB_internal while in any external configurations with rollback protection support it will be set to end of flash - rbp_internal_size.
-* rbp_number_of_entries - set the number of entries allowed for rollback protection.
+- `rbp_number_of_entries` - set the number of entries allowed for rollback protection.
 The default is set to 64.
 This parameter controls the max number of different keys that can be created with rollback protection flag.
 rbp_internal_size sets the size for the rollback protection TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
-* filesystem - Options are FAT, LITTLE or default.
+- `filesystem` - Options are FAT, LITTLE or default.
 If not set or set to default the file system type will be selected according to the storage component selected for the board in targets.json file: FAT for "components": ["SD"] and Littlefs for "components": ["SPIF"].
-* blockdevice - Options are default, SPIF, DATAFLASH, QSPIF or SD.
+- `blockdevice` - Options are default, SPIF, DATAFLASH, QSPIF or SD.
 If filesystem set to default this parameter is ignored.
-* external_size - The size of the external block device in bytes.
+- `external_size` - The size of the external block device in bytes.
 If not set the maximum available size will be used.
-* external_base_address - The start address of the external block device. if not set 0 address will be used.
+- `external_base_address` - The start address of the external block device. if not set 0 address will be used.
-* mount_point - mount point for the filesystem.
+- `mount_point` - mount point for the filesystem.
 This parameter will be ignored if the filesystem is set to default.
-* folder_path - Path for the working directory where the FileSyetemStore stores the data
+- `folder_path` - Path for the working directory where the FileSyetemStore stores the data.

-### Storage configuration
+#### Storage configuration

-Below is the main storage configuration mbed_lib json file.
+Below is the main storage configuration in the `mbed_lib json` file:

 ```
 {